 - (a) FCA Rules require that the ACD applies remuneration policies and practices that are consistent with, and promote, effective risk management for certain categories of staff (namely those whose activities have a material impact on the risk profile of the ACD or the UCITS funds that it manages ("Code Staff").
-The ACD, taking account of the principle of proportionality, has in place a remuneration policy (the "Remuneration Policy") which is reviewed at least annually. - (b) The ACD considers the Remuneration Policy to be appropriate to
+The ACD, taking account of the principle of proportionality, has in place a remuneration policy (the "Remuneration Policy") which is reviewed at least annually. - (b) The ACD considers the Remuneration Policy to be appropriate to the size, internal operations, nature, scale and complexity of the Sub-funds and in line with the risk profile, risk appetite and the

-- the size, internal operations, nature, scale and complexity of the Sub-funds and in line with the risk profile, risk appetite and the strategy of the Sub-funds. - (c) The Remuneration Policy will apply to the fixed and variable (if any) remuneration received by the Code Staff. - (d) In respect of any investment management delegates, the ACD requires that: (i) the entities to which such activities have been are subject to regulatory requirements remuneration that are equally as effective as those applicable under the European Securities and Market's Authority's ("ESMA's") Guidelines on Sound Remuneration Policies under the UCITS Directive and AIFMD/Article 14 of the UCITS Directive; or(ii) appropriate contractual arrangements are put in place with entities to which such activities have been delegated in order to ensure that there is no circumvention of the remuneration rules set out in the ESMA Guidelines or the FCA Handbook. - (e) The ACD's remuneration policy requires, amongst other items, that the remuneration practices within the ACD: - (i) are consistent with and promote sound and effective risk management; - (ii) do not encourage risk taking and are consistent with the risk profiles of the funds which the ACD manages; and - (iii) do not impair the ACD's ability to comply with its duty to act in the best interests of the funds which it manages. - (f) Details of the Remuneration Policy, including a description of how remuneration and benefits are calculated, and the identities of persons responsible for awarding the remuneration and benefits, will be made available on the ACD's website (www.valu-trac.com) and a paper copy will be made available free of charge from the ACD upon request.
+- strategy of the Sub-funds. - (c) The Remuneration Policy will apply to the fixed and variable (if any) remuneration received by the Code Staff. - (d) In respect of any investment management delegates, the ACD requires that: (i) the entities to which such activities have been delegated are subject to regulatory requirements on remuneration that are equally as effective as those applicable under the FCA Handbook; or (ii) appropriate contractual arrangements are put in place with entities to which such activities have been delegated in order to ensure that there is no circumvention of the remuneration rules set out in the FCA Handbook. - (e) The ACD's remuneration policy requires, amongst other items, that the remuneration practices within the ACD: - (i) are consistent with and promote sound and effective risk management; - (ii) do not encourage risk taking and are consistent with the risk profiles of the funds which the ACD manages; and - (iii) do not impair the ACD's ability to comply with its duty to act in the best interests of the funds which it manages. - (f) Details of the Remuneration Policy, including a description of how remuneration and benefits are calculated, and the identities of persons responsible for awarding the remuneration and benefits, will be made available on the ACD's website (www.valu-trac.com) and a paper copy will be made available free of charge from the ACD upon request.